BlueDotBrigade/weevil/Doc/Notes/Design/Requirements/Filtering.md

 4. When using the `@Severity=[level]` monkier, the system shall identify records that match the given severity (trace, debug, information, warning, error, critical).

 ## Scenarios

-# For log file consider using:
- # /workspaces/weevil/Tst/BlueDotBrigade.Weevil.Core-UnitTests/.Daten/.Global/Default.log

-Scenario: Filter using one expression
-    Given Weevil has opened the file "Sample.log"
-    When the inclusive filter is "sample log message" And the filters are applied
-    Then all records will include the text "sample log message" And there will be 123 filter results

-Scenario: Filter using multiple expressions delimited by ||
-    Given Weevil has opened the file "Sample.log"
-    When the inclusive filter is "sample log message" And the filters are applied
-    Then all records will include the text "sample log message" And there will be 123 filter results

-Scenario: Filter using different types of expressions

 ## Appendices